hmyuuu/death-oji/README.md

 > *different body, same closed-source prison;*
 > *the wheel knows only one song.."*

-A modern web service for managing gugugaga live streaming codes, built with Rust backend and Astro frontend.
+A modern web service for managing gugugaga live streaming keys, built with Rust backend and Astro frontend.

 ## Quick Start